For reference, we have many listings for Past Trips.

 June 25-July 1, 2017 (Sun-Sat)

-DESOLATION CANYON RAFT TRIP (M) Green River, Utah
+THE SECOND DESOLATION CANYON RAFT TRIP (M) Green River, UT

 GENERAL TRIP INFORMATION:

 Annual membership ($30) required for trips unless the participant has Honorary Membership status.
 A $25 donation may also be requested by the leader at the trailhead.
 This donation is voluntary.
 Each participant must sign a general liability waiver and to list emergency contacts before departing on the trip.
 Trips are cooperative in nature.
 Some trips may be exploratory (not previewed by trip leader).
 Conditions may be difficult and the unexpected may occur.
 Consult with leader for details before deciding to go on trip.
 Trip sign-up procedure: You must call or write leader in advance to reserve space and receive a map and detailed trip description.
 Leader will confirm your sign-up.
 Due to past instances where participants signed up for a trip and did not show, a trip leader may require a $20 reservation fee.
 Trip participants will learn if the fee is required during the confirmation with the leader.
 This fee will be refunded at the trailhead.

 • As noted in trip write-ups above, some leaders have set limits to the number of participants.

 • Sign-ups are first come, first served.
 A waiting list will be maintained to fill any spaces that arise due to drop-outs.
 Please notify the leader ahead of time if you are dropping out.

 • As noted in write-ups, some leaders have set beginning and end dates for signing up.